Coronavirus latest: First and second wave 'misleading,' WHO says | DW | 29.07.2020

 The nation's 149,209 fatalities accounts for more than 20% of the global death toll from the coronavirus.

-The US has also recorded more than 60,000 new coronavirus cases, the university's data showed.
+The US has also recorded more than 60,000 new coronavirus cases over the past 24 hours, the university's data showed.

 01:14 A stopgap welfare program in Brazil has caused poverty levels to drop to its lowest figure in decades, though experts warn that poverty could increase once the program ends.